Categories

 • Dio Mio – Excellent handmade pasta place.
 Order at the counter, get your number, then find a table.
 Get your own bottle of water in the fridge.
 It can get pretty crowded after 7 pm, but unless you are with a large group, seating shouldn’t be an issue.
 My husband and I always order an appetizer plus our own individual pasta entrees.
 The Rigatoni with fennel sausage is my hands-down favorite.

-• The Greenwich – This Italian restaurant gets its name from Greenwich Village, which is where owner Delores Tronco last had a restaurant before moving back to the Mile High City.
+• The Greenwich – This Italian restaurant gets its name from Greenwich Village, which is where current owner Drew Davis used to live.
 The space is pretty and modern and they’ve done a great job creating a warm and cozy vibe.
 The bar is particularly excellent.

-• Hop Alley – This Michelin Bib Gourmand restaurant serves great modern Chinese food in Denver.
+• Hop Alley – This Michelin Bib Gourmand restaurant from operator Tommy Lee serves great modern Chinese food in Denver.
 Come prepared for dishes to be on the spicy side.
 If you can secure an advanced reservation through their website, do it.
 Otherwise, it’s walk-in only.
 I advise getting their five minutes before they open for your best chance of bypassing a long wait to eat at the 57-seat restaurant.
 Three dishes should be enough for two people for dinner, but I always end up ordering way more (because everything sounds so good) and getting the rest boxed up for leftovers the next day.
-Don’t miss the Dan Dan Noodles.
+If you are feeling particularly fancy, you can book a seat for the tasting menu at their chef’s counter.

 • Improper City – Enormous indoor and outdoor bar with lawn games, food trucks, and a relaxed atmosphere.
 Great place for large groups and a fun spot to hang out and enjoy the weather.